Medium Threat for Another Tropical System to Form in Gulf

 Tonight

-65°F Cloudy skies with periods of rain late.
-Low around 60F.
+65°F Cloudy with occasional rain late.
+Low 59F.
 Winds E at 5 to 10 mph.
-Chance of rain 80%.
-Rainfall near a half an inch.
+Chance of rain 90%.
+Rainfall near a quarter of an inch.

 - Wind